Learn what a point cloud actually is and then how drone data is integrated with a point cloud to build a 3D worksite model.

 Accurate survey data has a profound and positive ripple effect on every aspect of a project, from enhancing efficiency to making projects more sustainable.
 When survey-grade accuracy becomes simpler and more accessible, every team member is empowered to make better decisions driven by data.

-Read on to learn how accessible accuracy is revolutionizing the way work gets done, contributing to more efficient workflows, more productive sites, and a healthier planet overall.
+Read on to learn how the accessible accuracy effect is revolutionizing the way work gets done, contributing to more efficient workflows, more productive sites, and a healthier planet overall.

 When it comes to surveying, the right way hasn’t always been the easy way.
 Teams have been forced to make tough choices about when to wait for the best information and when to move forward with decisions without the right data.